rdw9910/hadronid.github.io/_posts/2024-09-01-authorship.md

 contributions of researchers while holding them accountable.
 By understanding the criteria for authorship, the significance of author order, and the importance of ethical practices, researchers can navigate the complexities of academic authorship with confidence.
-Whether you’re a seasoned researcher or just starting out, clarity in authorship will ensure that your contributions—and those of your collaborators—are accurately and fairly recognized.
+Whether you’re a experienced researcher or just starting out, clarity in authorship will ensure that your contributions—and those of your collaborators—are accurately and fairly recognized.